memgraph/orb/docs/view-map.md

 ### Property `getGeoPosition`

 Property `getGeoPosition` is the only required one.
-It is a callback function that has a node (`INode`) as an input, and it needs to return object `{ lat: number; lng: number; }` or `undefined`.
+It is a callback function that has a node (`INode`) as an input, and it needs to return the object `{ lat: number; lng: number; }` or `undefined`.
 If `undefined` is returned those nodes won't be rendered on the map.

 ### Property `map`

 Optional property `map` has two properties that you can set which are:

 * `zoomLevel` - initial map zoom level.
-Zoom level is forwarded to `leaflet`.
+The zoom level is forwarded to `leaflet`.
 * `tile` - map tile layout where you need to provide an instance (`leaflet.TileLayer`) and attribution.
-  Default tile is the OpenStreetMaps.
+  The default tile is the OpenStreetMaps.

 ### Property `render`